kkzzzx/Windows-11-Registry-Tweaks/README.md

 1. Search and open <b>Registry Editor</b> and press Yes when <i>User Account Control</i> pops up.<br>
 2. Go to <b>Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced</b> (copy and paste the path in the Registry Editor)<br>
 3. On the right side look for value called <b>ShowSecondsInSystemClock</b><br>
-4. If the value exists, double click it and change value data from 0 to 1.<br>
+4. If the value exists, double click it and change value from 0 to 1.<br>
 5. <b>If value does not exist</b>, right click the empty space on the right side, hover over <b>New ></b> and click <b>DWORD (32-bit) Value</b><br>
 6. Name it <b>ShowSecondsInSystemClock</b> and hit Enter.
 Double click it and change value from 0 to 1.<br>
 7. Open <b>Task Manager</b> go to <b>Processes</b> tab and search for <b>Windows Explorer</b> process. <b>Right click it and hit restart.</b><br>